abougouffa/minemacs/DOCS.md

 #### `minemacs-after-loading-modules-hook`

 This hook will be run after loading MinEmacs modules.
-It is used internally to remove the `+use-package--check-if-disabled-a` advice we set on `use-package` in `me-bootstrap`.
+It is used internally to remove the `+use-package--check-if-disabled:around-a` advice we set on `use-package` in `me-bootstrap`.

 #### `minemacs-after-setup-fonts-hook`